Juvenile myelomonocytic leukemia: Chemotherapy

-Radiation

-Radiation to the spleen does not generally result in a decrease in spleen size or reduction of platelet transfusion requirement.

 Stem cell transplantation

 The only treatment that has resulted in cures for JMML is stem cell transplantation, also known as a bone marrow transplant, with about a 50% survival rate.
-The risk of relapsing after transplant is high, and has been recorded as high as 50%.
+The risk of relapsing after transplant is high and has been recorded as high as 50%.
 Generally, JMML clinical researchers recommend that a patient have a bone marrow transplant scheduled as soon as possible after diagnosis.
-A younger age at bone marrow transplant appears to predict a better outcome.
+It is predicted that the younger the patient is at the time of a bone marrow transplant, the better outcome of the procedure will be.